sympy/sympy/doc/src/tutorial/matrices.rst

 multiplication and exponentiation have been added with a flag which allows you to specify that an optimized intermediate simplification step is to be performed at each step of calculation.
 The matrix ``exp`` function has also been modified to take this flag.
-By default these functions have the flag ``mulsimp`` set to None which means that intermediate simplification is not done, set this to ``True`` to use the simplification.
+By default these functions have the flag ``dotprodsimp`` set to None which means that intermediate simplification is not done, set this to ``True`` to use the simplification.
 This will leave the matrix in a relatively simplified state after the operation and permit calculations on some large matrices which were not possible or extremely slow previously.

+This flag has also been added to the majority of matrix functions to enable this intermedate simplification in order to speed up calculation in many instances and return a simplified result.
+NOTE: It does not work in all cases, but so far testing has shown that it helps with the majority.

     >>> x = Symbol('x')
     >>> M = Matrix([[1+x, 1-x], [1-x, 1+x]])